rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 I had arrived back in the land of statefulness and I found myself longing for just a little of that sweet reproducibility and declarability that I had given up.
-I then recalled something that I had been researching before, [Home Manager](https://github.com/nix-community/home-manager).
+I then recalled something that I had been researching before;
+[Home Manager](https://github.com/nix-community/home-manager).
 I never really got the point from my NixOS point of view, but sitting on PopOS it was a lifesaver.
-I quickly discovered that I could have a "just works" distro with 80% of the reproducibility and benefits of Nix with 20% of the headaches.
+I quickly discovered that I could have a "Just Works™" distro with 80% of the benefits of Nix with 20% of the headaches.

 I could create a reproducible, declarative toolbox using home manager and let PopOS handle all the boring bells and whistles you'd expect from a modern distro.
-This unfortunately meant that Nix couldn't handle the system-level stuff I _do_ want to configure like tweaking PopOS, setting up docker or routing my traffic through a VPN.
-Sure, I won't have a 100% reproducibility this way, however I save myself from almost all of the headaches.
+This unfortunately meant that Nix couldn't handle the system-level stuff that I _do_ want to configure, like tweaking PopOS, setting up docker or routing my traffic through a VPN.
+Sure, I won't have a 100% reproducibility this way, however I save myself from almost all of the pains I had previously.
 If anything should fail the "Nix Way" I could easily fall back on statefully installing or configuring whatever program I needed on the fly, so I always had an "escape hatch".

 I gained the ability to bring my toolbox on any unix[^2] machine with just two commands: